bbodi/bbodi.github.io/_posts/2014-9-16-ejb_inject_private_inheritance.md

 value of protected field: 4
 ```

-**EJB specifikáció**
+### EJB specifikáció
+Végül következzen a megfelelő rész a specifikációból, ami feketén-fehéren megmagyarázza a fentieket:

+#### 4.9.2.1 Session Bean Superclasses

+> A session bean class is permitted to have superclasses that are themselves session bean classes.
+However, there are no special rules that apply to the processing of annotations or the deployment descriptor
+for this case.
+For the purposes of processing a particular session bean class, **all superclass processing is identical regardless of whether the superclasses are themselves session bean classes**.
+In this regard, the
+use of session bean classes as superclasses merely represents a convenient use of implementation inheritance, but does not have component inheritance semantics.

-*** 4.9.2.
-Session Bean Class***
+#### 4.9.2.
+Session Bean Class
+Nem tartozik szorosan a blogbejegyzéshez, de a alábbi részlet is érdekes lehet:
 > The session bean class may have superclasses and/or superinterfaces.
 If the session bean has superclasses,
 - the business methods,
 - lifecycle callback interceptor methods,
 - the timeout callback methods,
 - the methods implementing the optional session synchronization notifications,
 - the `Init` or `ejbCreate<Method>` methods,
 - the `Remove` methods,
 - and the methods of the `SessionBean` interface,
 may be defined in the session bean class, or in any of its superclasses.

-***4.9.2.1 Session Bean Superclasses***

-> A session bean class is permitted to have superclasses that are themselves session bean classes.
-However, there are no special rules that apply to the processing of annotations or the deployment descriptor
-for this case.
-For the purposes of processing a particular session bean class, **all superclass processing is identical regardless of whether the superclasses are themselves session bean classes**.
-In this regard, the
-use of session bean classes as superclasses merely represents a convenient use of implementation inheritance, but does not have component inheritancesemantics.